{ }

 What is the difference between a hackathon and a design sprint?

 A hackathon is a contest — multiple teams competing to produce the strongest submission against a theme, with winners and rewards.
 A design sprint is a structured collaborative process — typically one team working through a defined methodology to solve a specific problem in a fixed time, usually five days.
-Hackathons are about generating diverse opportunities and energizing the culture; design sprints are about producing a single high-quality decision or prototype.
-Both have a place in a serious innovation program.
+Hackathons generate diverse opportunities and energise the innovation culture; design sprints produce a single high-quality decision or prototype.
+Both have a place in a serious innovation programme.

 What is the difference between a hackathon and an innovation challenge?

-A hackathon is a time-boxed contest where multiple teams compete in parallel within a short window — usually one to five days — with winners and rewards announced at the end.
+A hackathon is a time-boxed contest where multiple teams compete in parallel within a short window — usually one to five days.
 An innovation challenge is typically open-ended in timeline, often running for weeks or months, with submissions evaluated on a rolling basis.
 Hackathons are about energy and intensity within a defined boundary; innovation challenges are about reach and depth across a longer arc.
-Public innovation challenges often combine elements of both — a long ideation period followed by a short hackathon-style final round.
-The choice depends on objective: hackathons for cultural energy and rapid opportunity generation, innovation challenges for sustained external engagement and deeper proposals.
+The choice depends on the objective.